List of ammonium nitrate incidents and disasters

 Ammonium nitrate decomposes in temperatures above 169 °C. Pure AN is stable and will stop decomposing once the heat source is removed, but when catalysts are present, the reaction can become self-sustaining (known as self-sustaining decomposition, or SSD).
 This is a well-known hazard with some types of NPK fertilizers and is responsible for the loss of several cargo ships.

-Timeline of major disasters
+Timeline of major incidents

 The column AN states the amount of ammonium nitrate consumed in the disaster in metric tonnes.